akersting/lazyTyper/README.md

 Advanced: Dynamic Properties
 ----------------------------

-In `declare` and `cast` the aditional properties can be language objects (names, calls or expressions).
+In `declare` and `cast` the additional properties can be language objects (names, calls or expressions).
 Every time the typed variable is checked, such property specifications are re-evaluated in the environment of the variable:

 ``` r
 X <- iris[1:100, ]